akumina/AkuminaDev/docs/AK-Headless-Project.md

 ## Overview

 This article provides a quick start with how to setup a project for headless artifacts.
-This is similar to the process for a headed site, with the exception thaty
+This is similar to the process for a headed site, with the exception that the headless site pulls artifacts from a storage account (or CDN).

+In this quick start we will update the files in the storage account to make changes to the headless site.

 ## Prerequisites

 For this example, you will need the following:

+- A terminal or command prompt
-- Visual Studio
+- Visual Studio Code
-  - Note, you need .Net Framework version 4.7.1 or above
-- The Service Hub example currently located at: [https://github.com/akumina/AkuminaSamples/tree/master/Sample.Web.Api](https://github.com/akumina/AkuminaSamples/tree/master/Sample.Web.Api)
-- A working App Manager, 4.5 and above
-- FTP or other access to that App Manager so that you can download and upload files
+- A headless site, using a storage account and configured to use the same as the source of files.

-You will need the Akumina widget Yeoman generator - see [Yo Akumina](https://akumina.github.io/docs/Yo-Akumina)
+- You will need the Akumina widget Yeoman generator - see [Yo Akumina](https://akumina.github.io/docs/Yo-Akumina)

 ## Setting up the project.